Skip to content

 Let’s break it down:

-Some people assume that the maturity of the product should determine when a system is needed.
+Some assume the maturity of the product determines when a system is needed.
 That assumption can hold teams back.
 Systems don’t need to come after maturity; they can help create it.
 The right level of structure at the right moment supports experimentation instead of constraining it, making work faster and more deliberate even in early stages.

 Any startup that I’ve worked on, that’s always the first thing that I’ve built because it lets me go fast.